 The RES staff is continuing the development or modification of computer codes useful for site decommissioning analyses.
-The incorporation of source-term modeling into RESRAD-OFFSITE is being implemented with Argonne National Laboratory (ANL) incorporating the Disposal Unit Source Term (DUST) code, which contains several source-term models and was prepared by Brookhaven National Laboratory, into RESRAD-OFFSITE.
-ANL is now preparing a final report on the use of the DUST-modified RESRAD-OFFSITE.
-Work will also be completed in FY 2013 to adapt the Decontamination and Decommissioning Code to current computational environments.
+The incorporation of source-term modeling into RESRAD-OFFSITE was completed with Argonne National Laboratory incorporating the Disposal Unit Source Term (DUST) code, which contains several source-term models and was prepared by Brookhaven National Laboratory, into RESRAD-OFFSITE.
+A final report on the use of the DUST-modified RESRAD-OFFSITE has been submitted for publication.
+Work is underway to update the RESRAD-OFFSITE user manual.
+Work was also completed in FY 2013 to adapt the Decontamination and Decommissioning Code to current computational environments.

-Cooperative efforts with the DOE, National Institute of Standards and Technology (NIST), and academic, private sector, and international experts continued on the Cementitious Barriers Partnership (CBP), which is in its fifth and final year.
+Cooperative efforts with the DOE, National Institute of Standards and Technology (NIST), and academic, private sector, and international experts continued on the Cementitious Barriers Partnership (CBP).
+The CBP memorandum of understanding among DOE, NRC and NIST ended this year and is now being revised to address activities for the next five years.
 The CBP is a multi-disciplinary collaboration formed to develop the next generation of simulation tools to evaluate the structural, hydraulic and chemical performance of cementitious barriers used in nuclear applications over extended time frames (e.g., more than 100 years for operating facilities and greater than 1000 years for waste management applications).
 The CBP has published numerous reports assessing the behavior of cementitious materials for waste disposal and describing models for their evaluation and prediction of long-term processes.
 Complementary work at NIST to examine pore solution chemistry and mineral phases in cementitious composites with chemical and mineral admixtures has been completed.
-A final NUREG/CR report is under review.
+A final NUREG/CR report has been reviewed and is in preparation for publication.

-In the biosphere research program, NUREG/CR-7120, "Radionuclide Behavior in Soils and Soil-to-Plant Concentration Ratios for Assessing Food-Chain Pathways" (ADAMS No. ML12104A017) was published in April 2012.
-Cooperative studies continued with Pacific Northwest National Laboratory (PNNL) and Oregon State University to study radionuclide uptake in fruit and nut trees.
-A NUREG/CR report on "Transfer Factors for Nuclide Uptake by Fruit and Nut Trees" is in preparation.
+Cooperative studies between Pacific Northwest National Laboratory (PNNL) and Oregon State University to study radionuclide uptake in fruit and nut trees were completed.
+A NUREG/CR report on "Transfer Factors for Nuclide Uptake by Fruit and Nut Trees" is ready for publication.

-Researchers at PNNL and the United States Geological Survey (USGS) are completing their work to determine the long term efficacy of bioremediation of groundwater contaminated with uranium at both surficial sites and deeper ISR facilities.
-USGS has completed long term column experiments on the bioremediation of uranium in shallow aquifers.
-These results and those from the PNNL modeling show that uranium will be readily reoxidized and released to solution.
-The use of added iron (as proposed by a licensee) to generate large quantities of adsorptive minerals, was shown to have little effect.
+Researchers at PNNL and the U.S. Geological Survey completed their work to determine the long term efficacy of bioremediation of groundwater contaminated with uranium at both surficial sites and deeper ISR facilities.
+The U.S. Geological Survey has completed long term column experiments on the bioremediation of uranium in shallow aquifers.
+These results and those from the PNNL modeling show that uranium can be readily reoxidized and released to solution in these shallow formations.
+The use of added iron (as proposed by a licensee) to generate large quantities of adsorptive minerals, was shown to reduce uranium concentrations and release rates but not enough to allow use of this technology on near-surface sites.
 As a result, RES has recommended that this approach for shallow systems should not be relied on to sequester uranium.
-Experiments have been conducted to assess bioremediation of uranium at ISR sites with modeling activities for these sites nearing completion.
-Preliminary results for these deeper sites indicate that re-establishing the natural reducing conditions at depth can be an effective remediation strategy in spite of the severe disruption of the original biological community by the ISR process.
+The NUREG/CR report containing experimental and modeling results is in final editing.
+All work has been completed to assess bioremediation of uranium at ISR sites including modeling activities.
+Results for these deeper sites indicate that re-establishing the natural reducing conditions at depth can be an effective remediation strategy in spite of the severe disruption of the original biological community by the ISR process.
+The experimental and modeling results are documented in NUREG/CR-7167 "Assessing the Potential for Biorestoration of Uranium In-Situ Recovery Sites," which is in final review in RES.